 Other property, plant and equipment are stated at cost less accumulated depletion, depreciation, amortization and any impairment in value.
 When significant parts of an item of property, plant and equipment have different useful lives, they are accounted for as separate items (major components) and depreciated over their useful lives.
 Costs associated with workovers are depreciated over two years and plant turnarounds and overhauls are depreciated over five years.
 Corporate assets are depreciated on a straight line basis over the useful life of the related assets.
+Right-of-use assets are depreciated on a straight line basis over the economic life of the contract.
 The assets' useful lives and residual values are assessed on an annual basis and, if necessary, changes in useful lives are accounted for prospectively.